 My husband is awesome.
 Nobody would argue with that.
 He is handsome, intelligent, hard-working and strong (as in, “can bench press a baby elephant” strong).
 He’s an amazing father and works tirelessly to make sure our girls have every experience any girl – or boy – could want in a well-rounded upbringing.
-And needless to say, it takes a special kind of awesome to tolerate the startup lifestyle that has taken center stage in our house – and, for a while there, our dining room – for the past two years.
+And needless to say, it takes a special kind of awesome to tolerate the startup lifestyle that has taken center stage in our house – and, for a while there, our dining room – for the past four years.

 But he never did go in for Hallmark holidays or obligatory displays of romantic affection like Valentine’s Day.
 He thought of them as insincere and contrived – and to tell the truth, so did I.